dwrobel/flatcam/README.md

 =================================================

+10.04.2020

+- if FlatCAM is not run with Python version >= 3.5 it will exit.

 9.4.2020

 - fixed the Tcl Command Delete to have an argument -f that will force deletion evading the popup (if the popup is enabled).
 The sme command without a name now will delete all objects